bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 8: Dynamic Programming
 _Oct 17-21_

-We introduce the technique called _dynamic programming_ and see it at work on  three problems: Fibonacci, board game and rod cutting.
+We introduce the technique called _dynamic programming_ which can be used to solve optimization problems (problems where we have to find the best  way to do something) that have optimal sub-structure (an optimal solution to a problem contains within it optimal solutions to sub-problems).
+Solving such problems involves Recursing to find the optimal solution may involve

 __Objectives:__
 * Understand  the basic principles of dynamic programming